 - Notification.
 When notifications are enabled, LLDP interacts with the trap manager to notify subscribers of remote data change statistics.
-The default is Disable. - Optional TLVs.
+The default is Disable. - Optional TLV(s).
 Enable or disable the transmission of optional type-length value (TLV) information from the interface.
 The default is Enable.
 The TLV information includes the system name, system description, system capabilities, and port description.

-For information about how to configure the system name, see View or define system information on page 52.
-For information about how to configure the port description, see Configure the port settings and maximum frame size on page 141.
+For information about how to configure the system name, see View or define switch system information on page 49.
+For information about how to configure the port description, see Configure the port settings and maximum frame size on page 135.

-View the LLDP-MED network policy
+View LLDP-MED network policy information

-You can display information about the LLPD-MED network policy TLV transmitted in the LLDP frames on the selected local port.
+You can display information about the LLPD-MED network policy TLVs transmitted in the LLDP frames on the selected local interface.

-To view the LLDP-MED network policy information for a port:
+To view LLDP-MED network policy information for an interface: